 However, on this occasion, there were no aircraft available, none on standby and nothing already in the air to be diverted.

-AADC panicked as with nothing in the area, who knows what intelligence the Tu-95 could gather and called up Strategic Air Command at Eileson Air Force Base in Fairbanks to see if they had any available aircraft that could intercept.
+AADC panicked as with nothing in the area, who knows what intelligence the Tu-95 could gather.
+They promptly called up Strategic Air Command at Eileson Air Force Base in Fairbanks to see if they had any available aircraft that could intercept.

 Unbelievably the only aircraft they had available was an RC-135 that was performing training in the area.
 The crew was contacted and their mission was now to race to the potential threat.